Oladipupo Babalola

 Oladipupo "Ladi" Babalola (born 4 August 1968) is a retired Nigerian international footballer.
 He has three caps for Nigerian U-20 national team from FIFA U-20 World Cup played in Chile.

-Early career
+Playing career

 Babalola started his coaching career at Tervarit youth teams and JS Hercules in Finland.
 During his first season with Js Hercules he led the team to gain a promotion to Kolmonen, Finnish third division and in his second season his team finished on 6th place and thus secured a place in the third division also for next season.

+He also represented Mohammedan SC of Bangladesh in the Dhaka Premier Division League.

+Coaching career

 Ladi holds a UEFA certified coaching license.

-Career

-In 2012 Ladi was appointed as a head coach of Bangladesh-based professional team Brothers Union.
+In 2012 Babalola was appointed as a head coach of Bangladesh-based professional team Brothers Union.